kellen/cats/docs/src/main/tut/typeclasses/monad.md

 follows this tradition by providing implementations of `flatten` and `map` derived from `flatMap` and `pure`.

-Part of the reason for this is that name `flatMap` has special significance in scala, as for-comprehensions rely on this method to chain together operations in a monadic context.
+Part of the reason for this is that the name `flatMap` has special significance in scala, as for-comprehensions rely on this method to chain together operations in a monadic context.